revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <blockquote>

-Angular creates a component; renders it; creates and renders its children; checks it when it’s data-bound properties change; and destroys it before removing it from the DOM.
+Angular creates a component; renders it; creates and renders its children; checks it when its data-bound properties change; and destroys it before removing it from the DOM.
 These events are called "Lifecycle Hooks".

 Lifecycle Hooks:	.
-- `ngOnChanges()` - Called whenever the input properties of the component change.
-It returns a SimpleChanges object which holds any current and previous property values.
+- `non changes()` - Called whenever the input properties of the component change.
+It returns a simple changes object which holds any current and previous property values.
 - `ngOnInit()` - Called once to initialize the component and set the input properties.
 It initializes the component after Angular first displays the data-bound properties.
 - `ngDoCheck()` - Called during all change-detection runs that Angular can't detect on its own.
 Also called immediately after the `ngOnChanges()` method.
 - `ngAfterContentInit()` - Invoked once after Angular performs any content projection into the component’s view.